ec-builds/enterprise-homelab/projects/infrastructure-monitoring/uptime-kuma-monitoring.md

 | Uptime Kuma | HTTP(s) |
 | Additional Web Applications | HTTP(s) |

-Where an application provides a dedicated health or readiness endpoint, that endpoint should be preferred over simply monitoring the root web page.
+Where an application provides a dedicated health or readiness endpoint, that endpoint is preferred over simply monitoring the root web page.

 ## Dependency-Based Troubleshooting